Facebook will let EU parliament livestream meeting with Mark Zuckerberg

 — Antonio Tajani (@EP_President) May 21, 2018

-Last week, Zuckerberg added a public component to his upcoming European political tour by agreeing to be interviewed onstage at the Viva Technology mega conference in Paris this coming Thursday.
-That will also be livestreamed.
+Last week, Zuckerberg added a public component to his upcoming European political tour by agreeing to be interviewed onstage at the Viva Technology mega conference in Paris this Thursday.
+That appearance will also be livestreamed.
 In between those two appearances, he is set to meet with French president Emmanuel Macron.

 The European tour will be Zuckerberg’s first visit since the Cambridge Analytica controversy broke earlier this year.
-In general, Facebook and other U.S. tech giants have been facing far greater scrutiny and regulatory pressure in Europe than in the U.S. Zuckerberg is expected to face a far less deferential set of questions when he meets with the European Parilament than he did with Congress.
+In general, Facebook and other U.S. tech giants have been under far greater scrutiny and regulatory pressure in Europe than in the U.S. Zuckerberg is expected to face a considerably less deferential set of questions when he meets with the European Parliament than he did when he appeared before Congress.